bat/bat/README.md

 -------------

-For additional information and contacting the authors, please consult the BAT webpage at http://mpp.mpg.de/bat/.
+For additional information and contacting the authors, please consult the BAT web page at http://mpp.mpg.de/bat/.
 If you want to report an error or file a request, please file an issue at https://github.com/bat/bat/issues.